karavanlarp/karavanlarp.github.io/eng/useful/mainrules.md

 The gamemasters are the organisers and judges of the event.
 The gamemaster will always have the last word on decisions about the rules and other things.
 The gamemasters reserve the right to pick the attendees of the events.

-Caravan’s current gamemasters are: Mona, Maarja, Siim, Martin and Iti
+Caravan’s current gamemasters are: Mona, Stuart and Iti.

+The current members of the Caravan team who also have access to the Google Drive are Martin and Maarja.

 ### IG and OG